loopwerk/loopwerk.io/content/articles/2025-02-05-saga-in-python-or-typescript.md

 Once you add zod to facilitate the metadata validation and transformation, the need for TypeScript’s types basically goes away and thus it makes total sense to distribute Saga as JavaScript code.
 I have quite a strong negative feeling about requiring users to describe the metadata using zod though.
 I mean... `z.string().transform(str => str.split(",").map(tag => tag.trim()))` - really?

 Until I find a better solution to deal with metadata validation and parsing in TypeScript / JavaScript, I don’t think TypeScript is a good fit for Saga.
 I say that with some disappointment, as I really do enjoy TypeScript as a language.
+Also, the TypeScript version is slightly faster to run than the Python version, especially when writing files to disk.
+Writing a bunch of files took 0.3 ms in TypeScript, and the same amount of files took 22 ms with Python.
+Not a huge difference, but interesting to note.

 That leaves me with the Python version, which arguably makes way more sense for a lot of people than the Swift version.
 I don’t enjoy the type system so much while *working on* Saga, but as a user *using* Saga it’s pretty great!
 And in the end that’s the goal of course.